 My website should have been named FunctionalHealth4Autoimmune, because sadly in my office, we uncover a lot of autoimmune issues.
 According to the American Autoimmune Related Diseases Association, 50 million Americans suffer from some type autoimmune disease.
-It has become more common than heart disease which affects around 22 million, and even cancer at 9 million, per the National Institute of Health.
+Per the National Institute of Health, autoimmune conditions have now become more common than heart disease which affects around 22 million or cancer totaling at 9 million.

 Researchers have identified 80-100 different autoimmune diseases and suspect at least 40 additional diseases of having an autoimmune basis.
 Autoimmune disease is one of the top 10 leading causes of death in female children and women in all age groups up to 64 years of age, so this is pretty serious stuff.